shushcat/pom/README.md

         awk '/#hacks/ { total += $1 } END { print total / 60 " hours" }' pom.log

-notes
+Notes
 -----

-The PowerShell version is maintained by [luv2code](https://github.com/luv2code).
+A PowerShell version is available at the repository from which this was derived, [here](https://github.com/tobym/pom).